inhouseprod/tog/_indsupply/shipping.md

 - Stretch Wrap

 <!-- split -->
-Besides a complete line of standard items, Oldham offers a number of custom and environmentally sensitve products.
-Options iclude custom printed tapes and labels, custom sized bubble wrap and waste minimizing air cushion and biodegradable packaging materials.
+**Shipping is the final step before customers see your work** Besides a complete line of standard items, Oldham offers a number of custom and environmentally sensitve products.
+Options include custom printed tapes and labels, custom sized bubble wrap and waste minimizing air cushion and biodegradable packaging materials.
 And we supply al the equipment you need, from hand tape dispensers to automated sorting and wrapping machines.

+## Do you ship?
+{% include cta_button.html %}